hakunanatasha/chemistry-analysis/README.md

 For the specific calculation I performed, I wanted to be able to include R-group side chains in my data.
 To do so, I had to proton-cap the R-groups.
 To do this, I took the CB (beta-carbon), and converted the CA (alpha-carbon) into an "H" type.
 Then, I translated the alpha-carbon closer to the beta carbon to account for the equilibrium bond length between CB-H versus CB-CA.

-To get an example of how the scripts are used, see make-qchem/KARI_analysis.html
+To get an example of how the scripts are used, see: https://hakunanatasha.github.io/chemistry-analysis/docs/index.html